martincostello/blog/content/posts/levelling-up-security-with-the-github-secure-open-source-fund.md

 So did I learn anything new from my participation in the GitHub Secure Open Source Fund?
 Absolutely!

 I've done security training modules for software before, but never with a focus on open source projects and their unique challenges.
-While the sessions may have covered topics I was already familar with, such as use of [CodeQL][codeql], the context and application to open source provided a significant levelling up in my understanding of these areas.
+While the sessions may have covered topics I was already familiar with, such as use of [CodeQL][codeql], the context and application to open source provided a significant levelling up in my understanding of these areas.

 We were encouraged to make notes as the program went along, and reviewing them now as I write this blog post, there's a number of items